DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_dmp_requirements.md

 " %}

 ## Institutional policies and guidelines
 DMP requirements, or calls for the use of DMPs, are commonly part of Open Science policies or guidelines for research data management.
-Here are links to current institutional polcies of Norwegian Higher Education institutions.
+Here are links to current institutional policies of Norwegian Higher Education institutions.
 Currently, we have only included the partners of this DMP support project in the list.
-For other organisations, you'll find an overview in the [RDM resources in Norway (RDMkit): Support services](https://rdmkit.elixir-europe.org/no_resources#support-services).
+For other organisations, you can find an overview in the [RDM resources in Norway (RDMkit): Support services](https://rdmkit.elixir-europe.org/no_resources#support-services).

 * [NTNU Policy for Open Science](https://www.ntnu.edu/policy-for-open-science "2024-07-17")
 > All research projects must have a Data Management Plan (DMP) fulfilling the requirements of the funding bodies.